 What if your password manager gets hacked?

 In most cases, getting hacked won't result in all your passwords falling into the wrong hands.
-Besides, there are many attack types that your password manager might endure.
-At the same time, not all services spend enough resources to prevent hacking.
-But even the most secure password manager may have a serious vulnerability that everyone overlooked.
+However, even the most secure password manager may have a serious vulnerability that everyone overlooked.

 Let's start with the fact that your passwords are encrypted locally.
 Password managers have no way to decipher your data because they implement a zero-knowledge policy.
 So if a hacker breaks into your vault, he will see only encrypted information.